qdrant/docs/qdrant/v0.8.x/indexing.md

     # Number of neighbours to consider during the index building.
     # Larger the value - more accurate the search, more time required to build index.
     ef_construct: 100
-    # Minimal amount of points for additional payload-based indexing.
+    # Minimal size (in KiloBytes) of vectors for additional payload-based indexing.
-    # If payload chunk is smaller than `full_scan_threshold` additional indexing won't be used -
+    # If payload chunk is smaller than `full_scan_threshold_kb` additional indexing won't be used -
-    # in this case full-scan search should be preferred by query planner
+    # in this case full-scan search should be preferred by query planner and additional indexing is not required.
-    # and additional indexing is not required.
+    # Note: 1Kb = 1 vector of size 256
     full_scan_threshold: 10000

 ```